 CHOICE health insurance reviews

-If you're curious to know whether you're overpaying for health insurance, we've built a tool that allows you to compare thousands of health insurance policies from 43 brands across 36 funds (see the full list of below).
+If you're curious to know whether you're overpaying for health insurance, we've built a tool that allows you to compare thousands of health insurance policies from over 40 health insurers (see the full list of below).

 Our experts rate policies based on out-of-pocket costs, fund complaints, price and more, and we're 100% independent, which means we don't show sponsored results like other comparison sites.